izikeros/blog/content/posts/notes/chocolatey.md

 ---

 > **NOTE:**
-> there is already official tool from Microsoft for downloading and upgrading software as packages: [[winget]]
+> there is already an official tool from Microsoft for downloading and upgrading software as packages: [[winget]]

 ## install
 ### Step 1 — Opening and Configuring PowerShell
-Open powershell as admin
+Open Powershell as admin
 ```sh
 cd ~
 echo "type: RemoteSigned"